ghamza-babbling/ghamza-babbling.github.io/content/2023-08-28-master-vs-main.md

 There is a saying by Linus Torvalds.
 I can't find the exact words to it, but it means that some companies talk about the direction of political correctness to the extent of not being about software anymore.

-If I can rename the default branch, it will name it `senpai`.
+If I can rename the default branch on GitHub, it will name it `senpai`.